rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 }
 ```

 This one is even simpler.
 Before drawing each triangle, we just upload its color to the `baseColor` uniform variable.
-The left triangle will be red and the right triangle will be blue.
+We will make the left triangle red and the right triangle blue.

 In order to use the `translation` and `baseColor` uniform variables, our test application will create an instance of the `Uniform` class for each value we want to upload and store a reference to the respective variable.
 Then it will upload the data in the respective `Uniform` objects before drawing each triangle in the `update` method.